 - A. Low Pressure Air Test.
 Before the OWNER accepts the installation of each HDD, the CONTRACTOR shall perform a low-pressure air test of each of the HDPE fused pipe string-out cartridges prior to pipe pullback.
 Low pressure testing of the above ground pipes to be 10 psig for 60 minutes duration, soap all joints to test for leaks, and test pressure to remain within 2 PSI of original applied pressure for acceptance. - B. Annular Pressure Monitoring.
-Annular pressure shall be monitored and recorded using equipment constructed for that purpose and shall include a fully-instrumented remote-monitoring data recording package, such as PASON or equal.
+Annular pressure shall be monitored and recorded using equipment constructed for that purpose and shall include a fullyinstrumented remote-monitoring data recording package, such as PASON or equal.
 Annular pressures shall be monitored and recorded in the Annular Pressure Report.
 Annular pressure shall be recorded during active drilling of the pilot hole and during the first ream pass.
 The minimum and maximum annular pressure experienced during the joint shall also be recorded; the minimum and maximum pressures are not necessarily the pressures recorded at the start, middle and end of each joint, but shall be maximum values as measured throughout the whole joint.
 The time of each recorded measurement shall be recorded.
 The annular pressure measurements shall be indexed to the rod being drilled.
 The trends of the circulating pressure information will be assessed, and corrective action shall be taken when appropriate.
 Drilling shall be stopped when required to prevent excess annular pressure.
-Drilling may resume once the cause of the excess down-hole pressure has been identified and corrected.

-C. ENGINEER Authority for Directional Drilling.
+Drilling may resume once the cause of the excess down-hole pressure has been identified and corrected. - C. Pipe Pull-back Forces.
+Force applied to pipe during pull-back shall not exceed the values shown on the Drawings. - D. ENGINEER Authority for Directional Drilling.
 Directional drilling shall be performed in accordance with approved submittals.
 ENGINEER will have the authority to interpret and make decisions with respect to drilling activities should specification interpretation be required or unanticipated conditions occur.